 Audiences

-I do many visits throughout the year, including library and book store presentations.
+I do many visits throughout the year, including school, library and book store presentations.

-Presently, I visit libraries and book shops in my local area of Pennsylvania within a 60-mile radius from my home in Philadelphia.
+Presently, I visit schools, libraries, and book shops in my local area of Pennsylvania within a 60-mile radius from my home in Philadelphia.

-For libraries and book shops beyond my driving range, I offer Skype virtual visits.
-These run approximately 30 minutes and any books purchased would be shipped FREE following the Skype.
+For schools, libraries, and book shops beyond my driving range, I offer Zoom virtual visits.
+These run approximately 30 minutes and any books purchased would be shipped FREE following the visit.

 When you book an in person visit, I will do either one or two presentations lasting about 30-45 minutes each.